Many low-income college students may be eligible for SNAP benefits but not realize it. The college student rules can be very confusing.

 If you live on campus and get most of your meals through your meal plan, you do not qualify for SNAP.

-If you live with your parents and you are under age 22, you must be part of their SNAP household even if you meet the student eligibility rules, and even if you purchase and prepare food separately.
-See Who cannot be a separate SNAP household?
+If you live with your parents and you are under age 22, you must be part of their SNAP household if you meet the student eligibility rules, and even if you purchase and prepare food separately.
+See What if DTA questions the proofs I sent them or demands more proofs?.

 Treatment of college student loans and grants